FAForever/wiki-pages/faf-version-guidelines.md

 3. Update the forum post with new changes.

 # 6 Map Upload Process {#sec-6}
+The map upload process is the final step in making the `FAF version` map available to the FAF community.
+It involves preparing the map files, adjusting the folder and file paths and uploading the map to the FAF Vault.

 1. Copy the final `Master Map Version` folder to a separate directory.
 2. Remove the `MAP_VERSION_STRING` `.v000X` from the `FOLDER_NAME`.